Above the Shadows: Production

 The film is based on an original script written by director Claudia Myers.
-On November 1, 2017, it was announced that Olivia Thirlby, Alan Ritchson, Jim Gaffigan, and Megan Fox were set to star in the film, which, at the time, was under the name Shadow Girl.
-Above the Shadows was produced by Tony Award-nominated company, HIPZEE, in association with Myriad Pictures, Boundary Stone Films, and BondIt Media Capital.
+On November 1, 2017, it was announced that Olivia Thirlby, Alan Ritchson, Jim Gaffigan and Megan Fox were set to star in the film, which, at the time, was named Shadow Girl.
+Above the Shadows was produced by Tony Award-nominated company, HIPZEE, in association with Myriad Pictures, Boundary Stone Films and BondIt Media Capital.

 Release

 Above the Shadows premiered at the 22nd Brooklyn Film Festival (BFF) on May 31, 2019.
 It won the BFF Audience Choice Award for Narrative Feature.
-In May 2019, Gravitas Ventures acquired U.S. distribution rights to the film and set for a July 19, 2019, release.
+In May 2019, Gravitas Ventures acquired U.S. distribution rights to the film and set it for a July 19, 2019 release.